 - Much simpler interface as ClassroomAPP was specifically designed for K12, while most LMS' in our schools today were geared towards Higher-Ed, with K12 as an afterthought (see our blog article here).

-- Parent integration via mobile application, including notifications, parent-teacher chat, and Parent Mode where parents can access (permitted) content from their children's learning.
+- Parent integration including notifications, parent-teacher chat, and Parent Mode where parents can access (permitted) content from their children's learning.

 Adding students can be done via two simple methods as defined in the Rostering article, including adding students live in the classroom.

 There are two main types of Content objects, containers and resources.
-Containers simply, contain other content objects.
+Containers as the name implies, contain other content objects.

 Containers fall in 3 categories.

-- Courses and Workspaces -- are top-level containers (i.e. they have no parents).
-Courses and workspaces can contain Groups, Folders, and any Resource
+- Courses and Workspaces -- main-level containers (i.e. they have no parents).
+Courses and workspaces can contain anything except courses and workspaces

 Please refer to the appropriate articles for the subtleties of each container.

 Courses, Workspaces & Groups have members.
-In other words, you control access permissions.
+In other words, you control access.
 Folders are 'dumb' containers meant for organizing content.
 Use them to organize your content thematically.